bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ## User-facing explanation

-**Dev tools**, or simply **tools**, are an eclectic collection of features used by developers to inspect and manipulate their game at runtime.
+**Dev tools** are an eclectic collection of features used by developers to inspect and manipulate their game at runtime.
 These arise naturally to aid debugging and testing: setting up test scenarios.
 Some examples include: